Radar Designer

 Parameters

-To enable the Radars selection table, click New Session on the app toolstrip to load one of the built-in Radar Designer Configurations.
+Select the current radar from the Radar Library tab of the Radar and Antenna table.
+To populate this table, click New Session on the app toolstrip to load one of the built-in Radar Designer Configurations.
+Use the Add Radar toolstrip button to add additional radars.
 Select the current radar from the Name list or rename a radar design.
 Switch between the listed radars to quickly assess and compare design viability.

 Use the Radar section of the app toolstrip to change